jar398/listtools/doc/file-formats.md

 `canonicalName` is an additional column used formerly by GBIF that is not from Darwin Core but is important.

-`managed_id` is a column used internally to the tools but is not relevant to most users.
-(It is used for distinguishing the case of aligning checklists with a 'managed' identifier space (e.g. versions of GBIF or NCBI Taxonomy) from checklists that could have accidental identifier collisions.)

-Here are Darwin Core headings used by one or more of the tools, post-cleaning.
+Here are headings used by one or more of the tools, post-cleaning.
 Usage of these columns by other software may vary.

  - `taxonID`: the record's primary key, uniquely specifying a record within a checklist
  - `scientificName`: the full taxonomic name with authorship information
- - `canonicalName`: the taxonomic name without authorship
+ - `canonicalName`: the taxonomic name without authorship (not a Darwin Core heading)
  - `scientificNameAuthorship`: the authorship (e.g. `Smith, 1825`).
    Optional but the matcher is more precise if authorship is present either here or in `scientificName`